-Locational Running Annual Average (LRAA) - The average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters
+Locational Running Annual Average (LRAA) - The average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarter

-Maximum Contaminant Level (MCL) - The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL) -The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MCL's are set at very stringent levels.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

 Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 Maximum Residual Disinfectant Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

+Millirems Per Year (mrem/year) - A measure of radiation absorbed by the body.

 Parts per billion (ppb) or micrograms per liter (μg/l) - One part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.
 Parts per million (ppm) or milligrams per liter (mg/l) - One part per million corresponds to one minute in two years or a single penny in \$10,000.

-Parts per trillion (npt) or papage per liter (ng/l) - One part per million corresponds to one minute in two years or a single penny in \$10,000.
+Parts per trillion (ppt) or nanograms per liter (ng/l) - One part per trillion corresponds to one minute in

-Parts per trillion (ppt) or nanograms per liter (ng/l) - One part per trillion corresponds to one minute in 2,000,000 years, or a single penny in \$10,000,000,000.
+2,000,000 years, or a single penny in \$10,000,000,000.

 Picocuries per liter (pCi/L) - Picocuries per liter is a measure of the radioactivity in water.